manticoresoftware/manticoresearch-buddy/README.md

 1. First, create a directory with our command namespace src/Restore and implement the `Request` and `Executor` classes.

 2. Next, write code that implements the `fromNetworkRequest` method in the `Request` class.
-This method should parse the input network request and return a new `Request` instance with all data loaded in it, ready to be used in the `Executor`.
+This method should parse the input network request and return a new `Request` instance with all data loaded and ready to be used in the `Executor`.

-3. In the `Executor` class, write code that implements the `run` method and contains all the logic for the command.
+3. In the `Executor`, write code that implements the `run` method and contains all the logic for the command.
 This method should return an instance of the `Task` class.

 4. The `Task` instance can be used to check the status, get the result, and have complete control over the asynchronous execution of the command.